Professor and Chair of Medicinal Chemistry and

 Biological Chemistry Program

 My laboratory is involved in the study of nucleic acid and protein structure using high-field NMR spectroscopy.
-We have recently developed a structure-based drug design program focused on discovering and optimizing small molecules that interact with biomedically relevant RNA targets.
-NMR spectroscopy is uniquely suited to solving the 3D structures of RNA domains in complex with inhibitor molecules, and NMR also is a unique tool for identifying lead compounds that only interact weakly with macromolecules.
-The University of Utah has an outstanding biomolecular NMR facility with 500, and 600 MHz instruments locally, and access to 800 and 900 MHz instruments at the University of Colorado.
+We have recently developed a structure-based drug design program focused on discovering and optimizing small molecules that interact with therapeutically relevant RNA targets.
+NMR spectroscopy is uniquely suited to solving the 3D structures of RNA domains in complex with inhibitor molecules, and NMR also is a unique tool for identifying lead compounds that interact with a variety of relevant targets The University of Utah has an outstanding biomolecular NMR facility with 500, 600, and 800 MHz instruments locally, and access to 800 and 900 MHz instruments at the University of Colorado.

 (Left) Superposition of NMR structures for a domain of the hepatitis C virus internal ribosomal entry site RNA complexed with an inhibitor.
 (Right) Correlation of experimental CH residual dipolar coupling NMR restraints.
 Open circles are calculated values of the free RNA plotted against the experimental RDC values of the complex, showing that the free RNA does not fit the experimental data, while closed circles are for the inhibited structure indicating a good fit with experiment.